oqla-alrefai/React-Animtion/README.md

 - **Customizable Styles:** Easily customize the styles to match your branding and design preferences.

+- **Customization Forms**: We understand that every project has unique requirements.
+To facilitate easy customization, we provide forms below each component on our demo page that allow you to modify the component's properties and see the changes in real-time.

 ## Usage

 Still working on this . . .